 These factors have contributed mostly to the relationship between Facebook and I – love and hate, and now I am gonna tell you why.
-This is important for you affiliate marketers who have been using Facebook to drive traffic and take them into consideration when planning your campaigns.
+This is important for you affiliate marketers who want to/have been using Facebook to drive traffic and take them into consideration when planning your campaigns.

 This happens to everyone who uses this platform.
 Click discrepancy happens when Facebook tells you that they have sent you 1000 clicks but your tracking system only record 800 clicks.
 In other words, you are being overcharged 200 clicks.